Ashdown Logo MITs oldest and newest graduate residence

 Rooming lotteries are a mechanism to switch rooms within Ashdown House if you are already a resident.

-At Ashdown House, we have rooming lotteries approximately monthly, as vacancies become available, and are run by the AHEC Operations Officer.
+At Ashdown House, we have rooming lotteries approximately monthly, as vacancies become available, and are run by the AHEC Vice-Chairperson.
 Higher preference is given to those with more seniority in the building, determined by the number of terms of residence plus any additional points earned for officer service to the House.
 If you want to change rooms or room types, simply watch your e-mail for lottery announcements and enter the rooming lottery when one opens.
 Just remember that if you do enter a lottery and win a new assignment, you must move.
 If you enter and do not win a new assignment, or do not enter, you simply stay in your current room.

 2 Entering the lottery